 Why This Works: No one is really sure.
 Some people think it's because ants don't like the calcium carbonate in the chalk.
 Others think it's because the chalk line interrupts their scent trails.
 Whatever the reason, it seems to do the trick.
 Try it, and see for yourself.
 This is one time you could even put your kids in charge of the pest control.

-Mix together equal parts borax and either syrup or jelly (borax and sugar also works).
+Mix together equal parts borax and either syrup or jelly (borax and sugar also work).
 Then, place the mixture where the ants will find it.
 If you have small kids or pets, be sure to put it out of their reach.
 It may be natural, but it's still toxic.

 Why This Works: Once consumed, borax damages both the ants' digestive systems and their outer skeletons, which means certain death for them.